-- 1. Be competent in their discipline/subject area. - 2.
-Implement and develop programmes and learning (respond to feedback). - 3.
-Apply effective communication skills in learning situations related to their discipline. - 4.
-Select and apply teaching and/or learning strategies to promote effective learning consistent with individual student learning needs. - 5.
-Contribute to the development of and implement programmes for the assessment of student learning. - 6.
-Recognise student learning difficulties and arrange for appropriate support. - 7.
-Evaluate and reflect on own practice in order to identify directions for and strategies for development. - 8.
-Demonstrate commitment to ongoing professional development both within their discipline and as an educator: - initiate and respond to feedback from students and/or peers - plan and implement programmes for professional development. - 9.
-Practise in non-racist and non-sexist ways and to be sensitive to students and colleagues with special needs. - 10.
-Demonstrate that their practice is informed by the current body of knowledge about effective teaching and learning. - 11.
-Be able to contribute to the effective outcome of work teams. - 12.
-Participate in the broader professional and academic life of Wintec. - 13.
-Carry out administrative responsibilities integral to ASMs'work. - 14.
-Support and contribute to the objectives, direction and operation of their department including research projects where appropriate. - 15.
-Practise within the Wintec's policy framework and legislative obligations.
+- 1 Be competent in their discipline/subject area. - 2 Implement and develop programmes and learning (respond to feedback). - 3 Applyeffectivecommunicationskillsinlearningsituationsrelatedtotheirdiscipline. - 4 Select and apply teaching and/or learning strategies to promote effective learning consistent with individual student learning needs. - 5 Contribute to the development of and implement programmes for the assessment of student learning. - 6 Recognise student learning difficulties and arrange for appropriate support. - 7 Evaluateandreflectonownpracticeinordertoidentifydirectionsforand strategies for development. - 8 Demonstrate commitment to ongoing professional development both within their discipline and as an educator - initiate and respond to feedback from students and/or peers - plan and implement programmes for professional development. - 9 Practise in non-racist and non-sexist ways and to be sensitive to students and colleagues with specialneeds. - 10 Demonstrate that their practice is informed by the current body of knowledge about effective teaching and learning. - 11 Be able to contribute to the effective outcome of work teams. - 12 Participate in the broader professional and academic life of the institution. - 13 Discharge administrative responsibilities integral to ASM's work. - 14 Support and contribute to the objectives, direction and operation of their department including research projects where appropriate. - 15 Practise within the policy framework and legislative obligations of the institute.